Speech and Language

-One of the first things we tell families who come to our practice is: If your child has a diagnosis of ADHD (or autism, developmental delay, or a learning disorder), a speech language evaluation is an important part of understanding the whole picture of your child’s strengths and needs.
-In this blog, I will address the primary questions that parents have about speech language evaluations for children with ADHD.
+One of the first things we tell families who reach out to us is: If your child has a diagnosis of ADHD, a speech language evaluation is an important part of understanding the whole picture of your child’s strengths and needs.

 Russell Barkley, a leading researcher in ADHD, has cited that as many as ⅔ of children with ADHD also have speech and language disorders, with some studies indicating that the prevalence is as high as 90%.